resper1965/Gabi-AI/README.md

 ## 🤖 Agent Types

-Evo AI supports different types of agents that can be flexibly combined:
+Gabi AI supports different types of agents that can be flexibly combined:

 ### 1. LLM Agent (Language Model)